Skip to main content

 • Synergy analysis showing value creation for the acquirer

-Phase 3: Due Diligence Support (Weeks 8-16)
+Phase 3: Due Diligence Support (Weeks 8 to 16)

 When the buyer’s diligence team arrived, we were ready.
 We managed the entire financial due diligence process: